Kareem Abdul-Jabbar: Final playing years and sixth ring (1985–1989)

+Abdul-Jabbar defending the Celtics' Larry Bird.

 Abdul-Jabbar played in his 17th season in 1985–86, breaking the previous NBA record for seasons played of 16, held by Dolph Schayes, John Havlicek, Paul Silas, and Elvin Hayes.
 On November 12, 1985, he signed to a one-year extension of his contract at the same $2 million salary, while maintaining the option to retire after the 1985–86 season.
 Prior to the 1986–87 season, he gained 13 lb, reaching close to 270 lb, to compete against the growing number of 7-footers (2.1 m) in the league.
 The Lakers advanced to the NBA Finals in each of his final three seasons, starting with a championship over Boston in 1987.
 Afterwards, he signed a two-year contract with the Lakers.

 Riley guaranteed that the Lakers would be the first NBA team to win consecutive titles since the 1968–69 Celtics, and they defeated the Detroit Pistons for the championship in 1988.
 Abdul-Jabbar made only 3 of 14 shots in Game 6 of the finals, but he converted two free throws with 14 seconds remaining to extend the series to seven games.
 After winning the season finale, in which he had only four points and three rebounds, the 41-year-old center announced in the locker room that he would return for one more season before retiring.
 His points, rebounds, and minutes had dropped in his 19th season, and there were reports prior to the game that he was retiring after the contest.
 On his "retirement tour" he received standing ovations at games, both home and away, and gifts ranging from a yacht that said "Captain Skyhook" to framed jerseys from his career to a Persian rug.
 At the Forum against Seattle in his final regular season game, every Laker came onto the court wearing Abdul-Jabbar's trademark goggles.
 The Lakers lost to the Pistons in a four-game sweep in the 1989 finals.